 Due to the coronavirus pandemic, the government has updated National Planning Policy Guidance to ensure that SCIs can be updated to ensure planning consultations can still take place in line with the current heath advice.

 We have updated our SCI to include the temporary suspension of some consultation methods to ensure that consultation can proceed in line with the changes to the NPPG and health advice.
 This was agreed by Executive on 22 October 2020 for a period of 6 months, after which the measures will be reviewed in line with prevailing health advice.

 The consultation arrangements in place at the time of any future consultation will be made clear on our website.
 Should this be subject to change during the consultation period, the details will be updated, as applicable, in line with the current health guidelines.

 Community Infrastructure Levy

-The CIL is a tool for local authorities in England and Wales to help deliver infrastructure to support the development of the area.
-We are yet to make a decision on whether to introduce a charging schedule to implement a CIL.
-Consideration for the implementation of a CIL will be undertaken in due course.
+The Community Infrastructure Levy (CIL) is a tool for local authorities in England and Wales to help deliver infrastructure to support the development of the area.

 As the CIL charging authority we are required to consult with residents, local communities, business and stakeholders on the proposed levy rates.
 At Executive Committee on 26 January 2023, a decision was made to consult on a CIL draft Charging Schedule.

 The CIL consultation took place between 13 February and 27 March 2023.
 Your feedback will be used to review the Draft Charging Schedule and made available to an independent examiner.
 The consultation will be followed by an Examination-in-Public conducted by an independent examiner prior to the proposed adoption of the CIL Charging Schedule.